near/near-explorer/spec.md

 Store received blocks in the local db.
 Can start with sqlite db if there is good ORM.

+### Structure of the project

+The project should have three parts:
+ - Frontend, React
+ - Backend, Node (for example Next.js for both frontend and backend).
+This backend works with database to provide data to frontend.
+ - NodeSync, job that connected to the node, and syncs it's state into the database.

+ Additionally we can have an extra end point for telemetry from the other nodes directly to the explorer.

+### Database structure

+Tables:
+    - Block -- describes block, note that there can be skips in the height and forks will be different height.
+The best block at any time is block with largest weight.
+        - pk
+        - hash
+        - height
+        - prev_hash
+        - timestamp
+        - weight
+        - author_pk -- pk for Account that authored
+        - List<AccountId> -- list of approvals (if we need to look up on this, we can split it into separate table)
+    - Chunk -- part of the block that belongs to some shard.
+        - pk
+        - hash
+        - block_pk
+        - shard_id
+        - author_pk -- pk for Account that authored
+    - Transaction -- includes both transactions and receipts
+        - pk
+        - hash
+        - originator
+        - destination
+        - kind: SendMoney, FunctionCall, Receipt
+    - TransactionToBlock -- described N - to - 1 relation between Transactions and Blocks.
+Tx can be in multiple blocks because of forks.
+        - pk -- pk of this specific tx in the block.
+        - transaction_pk -- transaction pk
+        - block_pk -- block pk that this tx was included
+        - status -- transaction status (Completed or Failed).
+Unknown wouldn't make it here
+    - TransactionToTransaction -- describes 1 - to - N relation between transactions.
+        - parent_pk -- pk of parent transaction or receipt in the block.
+        - child_pk -- pk of child receipt.
+    - Account -- Same data structure for accounts and contracts.
+        - pk
+        - account_id
+        - balance
+        - stake
+        - last_block_index
+        - bytes -- how many bytes this account / contracts takes.
+        - code -- byte code of the account.
+    - AccessKey -- access keys for accounts
+        - pk
+        - account_pk
+        -
+    - Node
+        - ip address -- can be empty
+        - moniker -- can be empty
+        - account_id -- can be empty
+        - node_id - public key that is used to identify the node
+        - last_seen - timestamp
+        - last_height - last height known

 ## Near RPC reference

 Standard JSON RPC 2.0 is used across the board.